 Most MON Tokens are Going to Insiders

-The other main reason why the Monad price will likely crash after its airdrop is that most of its tokens will go towards its insiders.
+The other main reason the Monad price is likely to crash after its airdrop is that most of its tokens will go to insiders.

 According to its tokenomics, the team will receive 27% of the allocation, while its investors will receive 20%.
 Category Labs Treasury, which is controlled by the team, will receive 4% of the tokens.